Gender Pay Gap 2024

-To produce our gender pay gap report, we analysed the hourly rate and bonus pay of our 431 UK-based employees on a snapshot date of 5th April 2023.
-In addition to reporting on our employees by pay quartiles, we carried out hourly rate and bonus pay analysis on our 246-strong Research Team, who make up 57% of our company.
+To produce our UK gender pay gap report, we analysed the hourly rate and bonus pay of our 456 UK-based employees on a snapshot date of 5th April 2024.
+In addition to reporting on our employees by pay quartiles, this year we have carried out additional hourly rate and bonus pay comparative analysis on our three functions:

 Further analysis can be found below.